Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Are there different kinds of urachal remnants?
+What are the different types of urachal remnants?

 Symptoms and Causes